 Advisors are asked to comment on their school's disciplinary action policies and to note whether the school has a "no tolerance" policy, or has a policy to allow a certain number of warnings (please note how many) prior to the issuance of a disciplinary action.

 Applicants should direct their advisors/letter writers to our website regarding competency-based admissions so that letters of recommendation can touch upon both the cognitive and non-cognitive requirements for the Albert Einstein College of Medicine.

 If letters will be sent from a Career Services Office at an academic institution, please indicate that on the secondary application form in the space provided for "Pre-Professional Advisory Committee."
 Letters of recommendation from commercial educational consulting firms will not be considered.

-Postbac applicants whose advisors do not provide a statement in the letter of recommendation about undergraduate good standing, must request a letter from the Dean of Students or Registrar at their undergraduate college affirming good standing status.
+Postbac applicants whose advisors do not provide a statement regarding good standing, at the undergraduate level, in their letter of recommendation, must request a letter from the Dean of Students or Registrar at their undergraduate college affirming good standing status.

 Applicants who have completed all of their pre-medical requirements prior to five years from the time of application must show evidence of participation in either academic or work experience in the biological sciences.
 Academic experience should include at least one course in a discipline such as cell biology, molecular biology, genetics, immunology or neuroscience.
 Work experience may include research in the biological sciences.

 Applicants are encouraged to submit one or two additional letters of recommendation from individuals with whom they have worked closely.
 These can be from faculty, employers, research mentors or volunteer directors.
 Applicants applying to the MSTP must submit two letters of reference from past research mentors.